simonlovgren/open-BF720/README.md

 ## Use case

 Solution allows for easy storage and automatic retrieval of weight measurements from the scale.
-A user only needs to weigh in.
-At a predfined schedulem the app will sync measurements from the scale to the RPI (default schedule: once every 24h, at midnight).
+An user only needs to weigh in.
+At a predefined schedule the app will sync measurements from the scale to the RPI (default schedule: once every 24h, at midnight).

-- Supported User requests (REST):
+- Supported user requests (REST):
     - List scales (Bluetooth scan for BF720 devices)
     - Get existing scale settings
     - Create scale settings